bushranajeeb/VoIP-phones-configuration/README.md

 # VoIP-phones-configuration
-Configuring VoIP phones in Cisco Packet Tracer
+Configuration VoIP phones in Cisco Packet Tracer Configuration of Telephony Services on a router to run VoIP on your network Configure DHCP for your VoIP network